lukehebb1/jubilant-fiesta/README.md

 This is a weather sensor API Java Spring Boot project that uses a MongoDB.

 ## Setup:
+1. Clone this repo.
-1. Import the `api` project into Intellij.
+2. Import the `jubilant-fiesta` project into Intellij.
-2. Run `docker-compose.yaml` located inside the `api` folder.
+3. Run `docker-compose.yaml` located inside the `api` folder.
 The server port is set to 8081.
 Edit it if you would like to use another port.
-3. Start up the newly created Docker containers.
+4. Start up the newly created Docker containers.
-4. Go to http://localhost:8081/ and create a database called 'sensordata'.
+5. Go to http://localhost:8081/ and create a database called 'sensordata'.
-5. Click into the newly created database and create a collection named 'sensorData'.
+6. Click into the newly created database and create a collection named 'sensorData'.
-6. Run the `ApiApplication` class inside Intellij.
+7. Run the `ApiApplication` class inside Intellij.
 The application will run on http://localhost:8080/.

 ## How to use:
 The application can receive new metric values as the weather changes around the sensor via an API call.
 This can be done in two ways: